saymrwulf/finance-rl/notes.md

-2016-05-01T05:56:00 - Late-night bugfix on financial RL environment (finance-rl) 2016-05-01T17:57:00 - Minor doc updates: linking to article on quantization (finance-rl) 2016-05-06T21:56:00 - Quick fix, referencing a known issue from the official repo (finance-rl)
+2016-05-01T05:56:00 - Late-night bugfix on financial RL environment (finance-rl) 2016-05-01T17:57:00 - Minor doc updates: linking to article on quantization (finance-rl) 2016-05-06T21:56:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2016-05-06T17:40:00 - Minor doc updates: linking to article on quantization (finance-rl)